 Corporate loans and Investment Management loans are recognised on the balance sheet under loans and securitised loans.
 The main difference is that the numbers stated in table 54-1 also incorporate the off-balance sheet commitments.
-Furthermore, the figures in table 54-1 do not include exposure from NIBC Bank to NIBC Holding, which at 31 December 2011 amounted to EUR 414 million (2010: EUR 445 million).

 Residential mortgages are recognised on the balance sheet under residential mortgages own book and securitised residential mortgages.